bmschmidt/pubmed-explorer/src/scrollership/pubmed.md

 :::chunk

-In surgery, only 24.4\% of the first authors were female, but this fraction increased to 61.1\% in the cluster of papers on veterinary surgery.
-This agrees with veterinary medicine being a predominantly female discipline (52.2\% in total).
+In surgery, only 24\% of the first authors were female, but this fraction increased to 61\% in the cluster of papers on veterinary surgery.
 (Here we need to select only surgery papers).

 ```api
 point_size: 1.2